Bill Clinton Laid Groundwork for Trump’s Ugly Immigration Policies: Bill Blum

 Yes, you read that right.
 Much that is repugnant and regressive in Trump’s EOs—the ballyhooed southern wall, the expansion of the border patrol, the mass detentions and “expedited” removals of the undocumented and “criminal aliens,” the deployment of local police to enforce immigration laws, even the violation of international standards governing the treatment of refugees—can be traced back to the statutory framework constructed during the Clinton era.

-The “great triangulator” didn’t just fuel an already existing trend toward mass incarceration with the enactment of the Violent Crime Control and Law Enforcement Act of 1994, or by upending the welfare system with the passage of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996.
+The “great triangulator” didn’t just fuel an already existing trend toward mass incarceration with the enactment of the Violent Crime Control and Law Enforcement Act of 1994, or add to the miseries of the poor by upending the welfare system with the passage of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996.
 He also left a stain in the field of immigration.

 In his Jan.
 23, 1996, State of the Union address, Clinton stressed the need for tough federal action on illegal immigration.
 “After years of neglect,” he declared, “this administration has taken a strong stand to stiffen the protection of our borders.
 We are increasing border controls by 50 percent.
 We are increasing inspections to prevent the hiring of illegal immigrants.
 And tonight, I announce I will sign an executive order to deny federal contracts to businesses that hire illegal immigrants.”